RealA10N/friendlycrypto/README.md

-A simple Python module that uses the [Fernet] secure algorithm to encrypt you Python objects with just one line of code.
+A simple Python module that uses the [Fernet] secure algorithm to encrypt your Python objects with just one line of code.

 # Installation